-Gail Satler is Professor of Sociology and Teaching Fellow of New College at Hofstra University.
-Her research focuses on the intersections between urban, architectural, sociological, and aesthetic theory.
-Writings include a book on Frank Lloyd Wright (1999) and a forthcoming book on recent architectural and sociological trends in Chicago for which she has received grants from the American Institute of Architects, the Richard H. Driehaus Foundation and the Graham Foundation.
-Other publications explore New York City restaurants and the global economy.
-In addition to teaching, Satler has worked as an architectural consultant for Bertrand Goldberg Associates in Chicago, and was a Visiting Scholar and research director for a project on 14th Street, Manhattan, at Columbia University's Graduate School of Architecture, Urban Planning and Preservation funded by SOM.
+Gail Satler’s research focuses on the intersections between urban, architectural, sociological and aesthetic theory.
+Writings include a book and articles on Frank Lloyd Wright and a book on the rebuilding of Chicago’s Loop for which she received grants from the American Institute o Architects, the Graham Foundation and the Richard H. Driehaus foundations.
+Other publications explore New York City restaurants, hybrid spaces and the global economy.
+In addition to teaching, Professor has worked as an architectural consultant for Bertrand Goldberg Associates, Landon Bone Baker Associates, in Chicago and was a Visiting Scholar and research director for a project on 14th Street, Manhattan at Columbia University University’s Graduate School of Architecture, Urban Planning and Preservation, funded by SOM.
 Gail received a Ph.D at CUNY Graduate School and University Center,1985; MA at CUNY Queens College,1976; and BA, SUNY Stony Brook,1972.